-With recent and locally planned population growth in the area, traffic and traffic back-ups have increased on and near the trestle, especially westbound in the morning and eastbound in the afternoon.
-Additionally, the westbound trestle structure is aging and requires replacing.
-In recent years, several studies have focused on identifying needed short-and long-range improvements to the US 2 westbound trestle.
+In recent years, several studies have focused on identifying needed short- and long-range improvements to this segment of US 2.
 Starting in 2018, WSDOT conducted a preliminary PEL Study focused on replacement and improvement options for the US 2 westbound trestle span, bounded by I-5 and SR 9.
 The key finding of that PEL Study indicated that a larger study area is required to adequately assess future conditions, evaluate reasonable alternatives, and develop long-term solutions.
 In 2022, the City of Everett launched the I-5/US 2 Interchange Planning Study to identify improvements to the interchange and connecting city streets.
 Also in 2022, the Washington State Legislature authorized funding for this US 2 Trestle Capacity Improvements and Westbound Trestle Replacement study with a specific request to consider options to enhance transit and multimodal mobility.